JoshuaKento/GPT-Trade/README.md

 ```bash
 python edgar_files.py <CIK>
 ```
 This prints each file name along with its description, form type, and size.

+Use `--json-out <path>` to write the list to a JSON file instead of printing it.

 To download a list of all company CIKs and names: